-The Committee met five (5) times in FY2019.
-Other Board members, senior management staff and the company secretary attended the meetings upon invitation of the Committee.
+The Committee met five (5) times in FY2020.
+Other Board members, corporate office staff and the company secretary attended the meetings upon invitation of the Committee.
 The representatives of the internal and external auditors were also present during deliberations which required their inputs and advice.